BF3RM/MapEditor/README.md

 - CTRL+V to paste saved entity to the selected group

 # Disclamer
-This project is heavily inspired by (Three.js)[https://threejs.org/], which provides the foundation for
+This project is using [Three.js](https://threejs.org/) as the rendering foundation.